aansh07/Indian-Railway-EDA/README.md

-Here's a LinkedIn statement you can use to showcase your Exploratory Data Analysis (EDA) project on your train dataset:

----

 🚆 **Exploratory Data Analysis (EDA) on Train Dataset** 🚆

 I recently undertook an exciting project where I performed **Exploratory Data Analysis (EDA)** on a comprehensive train dataset using **Jupyter Notebook** and **Python**! 📊✨